nephlm/gnosis2/docs/source/hero_creation/edges.md

     or gift it to another Hero.
 Any flashbacks not used by the end of the scene are lost.
 * **Aptitude for Insult**
-    * *Description:* The Hero's cutting remarks naturally find home, despite their ineptitude in social challenges.
+    * *Description:* The Hero's cutting remarks naturally find home.
-    * *Mechanics:* During a social challenge in which a Hero has at least one attribute with no levels of Advantage, the Hero can spend a Favor and gain a level of Advantage on that attribute.
+    * *Mechanics:* During a social challenge in which a Hero is throwing insults they may spend a favor and double the level of advantage on their Precision attribute.
 * **Mental Competency**
     * *Description:* The Hero's intense mental training grants at least basic mental competency if on their most off days.
-    * *Mechanics:* When the Hero spends a Favor each pool can't roll lower than the level of advantage they are rolling during the Attribute Roll.
+    * *Mechanics:* If the Hero spends a Favor, they can't roll less than twice the level of advantage on their precision die for their precision die roll in mental challenges.
 * **Acrobatic Recovery**
-    * *Description:* The Hero is adept in minimizing how badly they fall on their faces.
+    * *Description:* The Hero is adept in minimizing how badly they fall on their face.
     * *Mechanics:* The Hero can spend a Favor during a physical {{Strategy}} that failed, the Hero can spend a Favor and reduce it by one level.
-    From a critical failure to a failure or from a failure to a draw.
+    From a critical failure to a failure or from a failure to a tie.
 * **Backstab**
     * *Description:* When striking from shadows, the Hero's blows are incredibly deadly.
-    * *Mechanics:* When attacking from concealment and achieving at least a draw, the Hero can spend a Favor and increase it by one level.
+    * *Mechanics:* When attacking from concealment and achieving at least a tie, the Hero can spend a Favor and increase it by one level.
-    From a draw to a success or from a success to a critical success.
+    From a tie to a success or from a success to a critical success.
+* **Weakness**
+    * **Description**:  The Hero's magic aura saps the strength from their enemies.
+    * **Mechanics**: The Hero may spend a Favor and the Pain Pool suffers a -1 penalty on its roll.
 ```